Hansolini/Take-home-Maglev-lab/README.md

 See [the wiki](https://www.ntnu.no/wiki/x/OYSyEw) for more information on the project.

-The goal of this lab is to provide something fun and sufficiently complex for students to boost confidence and develop self efficacy in the context of control.

-The development is mainly driven by student contributions in the form of BSc's and MSc's projects, focusing mainly on:
-- **Theoretical development:** First principles modeling, control analysis, system configuration analysis
-- **Simulator development:** Analyzes and development of efficient MATLAB & Python model implementations
-- **Hardware development:** Circuit design and assembly of physical system

 This repository contains a
 - **[MATLAB simulator](./simulation):** Implementation of several models with examples, see [main.mlx](./simulation/main.mlx) for how to use it,
 - **[Design files & software](./physical_system):** PCB files, test code and example usage for the physical system.